 We are an affiliated publishing consultant of International Virtual Ophthalmic Research Center

 As one of the publishers of peer-reviewed scholarly journals, we succeed to publish ‘Medical Hypothesis, Discovery & Innovation Ophthalmology Journal’.
-This journal is currently indexed at (Listed in alphabetical order): Chemical Abstracts, Genomics journal seek, Google Scholar, Hinari, World Health Organization, Index Copernicus, ISC, Journal TOCs, PKP Open Archives Harvester, ProQuest, PubMed Central, PubsHub, ProQuest Health & Medical Collection, ProQuest Health Research Premium Collection, ProQuest Central, ProQuest Nursing & Allied Health Database, ProQuest Pharma Collection, RoMEO, OCLC WorldCat Discovery Service, and Ulrich’s.
+This journal is currently indexed at: Scopus, Chemical Abstracts, PubMed Central, PubsHub, ProQuest Health & Medical Collection, ProQuest Health Research Premium Collection, ProQuest Central, ProQuest Nursing & Allied Health Database, ProQuest Pharma Collection, and OCLC WorldCat Discovery Service.

 We are organizing medical journalism workshops worldwide e.g. the workshops at World Ophthalmology Congress.
 For example, we provided multiple presentations focus on “Detection and Management of Fraud and Plagiarism in Publications” as well as “Pearls to Publish a Study in High Impact Journals”.

 With regards to our 18 years of experiences in the field of medical journalism, we would provide a number of professional publishing services including web hosting, CMS, database, online repository, archiving, XML conversion, reference formatting, unlimited number of color figures, and English editing.

 Medical Journalism Services